AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***
 ### Deleting Models

 If you wish to delete a model, you can overwrite the slot with a new model.
-If you insist on fully emptying a slot for whatever reason, head over to the `model_dir` folder, open the folder of the slot number you want to delete, and delete the model from that folder
+If you insist on fully emptying a slot, head over to the `model_dir` folder, open the folder of the slot number you want to delete, and delete the model from that folder

 ***